 Can I borrow less than the amount listed on my award letter?

 Absolutely.
 We list the maximum subsidized Stafford Loan (if any) you are eligible for on your award letter.
 However, we encourage you to borrow the least amount possible.
-If you would like to change your loan amount, simply e-mail Centre’s Student Financial Planning Office with the new amount requested.
+If you would like to change your loan amount, simply e-mail Centre’s Financial Aid Office with the new amount requested.

 Can international students apply for financial aid?

 Only United States citizens and eligible non-citizens can file the FAFSA to apply for federal and state need-based aid.
 All other students, including those in the US on an F1 or F2 student visa, are ineligible to file the FAFSA.
 International students can apply for merit scholarships through Centre’s Admission Office.
 You must file the required paperwork (admission application and foreign student application for financial assistance) by February 1 to be considered.
 Contact Sarah Miller for more information.